peterhinch/micropython-tft-gui/PLOT.md

  6. ``color`` Default YELLOW.

 Methods:
  * ``point`` Arguments x, y.
+Defaults ``None``.
 Adds a point to the curve.
 If a prior point exists a line will be drawn between it and the current point.
+If a point is out of range or if either arg is ``None`` no line will be drawn.
+ Passing no args enables discontinuous curves to be plotted.
  * ``show`` No args.
 This can be used to redraw a curve which has been erased by the graph's ``clear`` method.
 In practice likely to be used when plotting changing data from sensors.